5-gallon fish tanks can add a stylish and sleek look to your home and there are lots of styles and designs available.

-The top of the aquarium has a frame which is designed for a recessed cove; available separately.
+The top of the aquarium has a frame that is designed for a recessed cove; available separately.

-The company who sell this product offer an unconditional guarantee – meaning you can return the product if you are unsatisfied for whatever reason.
+The company that sells this product offers an unconditional guarantee – meaning you can return the product if you are unsatisfied for whatever reason.